shunfan/hazel/README.md

 hazel
 =====

-Hazel is a capsule static site generator in Python
+Hazel is a capsule static blog generator in Python

 Status
 ------